vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/manage-node-group/manage-node-group.md

 ## {heading(Configure update settings)[id=configure_node_update]}

 To increase update speed, the container service updates multiple nodes in a group at once.
-To keep your applications and services available during the update, specify the maximum percentage of unavailable nodes for the node group before [updating cluster](../update).
+To keep your applications and services available during the update process, specify the maximum percentage of unavailable nodes for the node group before [updating the cluster](../update).

 {tabs}

 {tab(Management console)}

 1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
-1. Select the project where the necessary cluster is located.
+1. Select the project where the required cluster is located.
 1. Go to **Containers** → **Kubernetes Clusters**.
-1. Locate the necessary cluster and node group.
+1. Locate the cluster with the node group that you want to change the update settings for.
 1. Click ![ ](/en/assets/more-icon.svg "inline") for the required node group and select **Node update**.
-1. Specify the necessary percentage.
+1. Change the percentage of unavailable nodes as necessary.
-1. Click the **Save changes** button.
+1. Click the **Save settings** button.

 {/tab}